What is an IP Address?

 - It is considered that mailing speed via mail services is higher with dedicated IP in comparison with shared IP.
 This can be explained by the fact that messages with spam or viruses can come from a shared IP address, which requires additional checking by email services.

-- With a dedicated IP you can create a file transfer protocol server (FTP) for file sharing, for example, between departures of one company.
+- With a dedicated IP address you can create a file transfer protocol server (FTP) for file sharing, for example, between departures of one company.

 - Your personal data is more secure with a dedicated IP.